 When new shoots begin to grow, the plant does so quickly in an effort to replace its food-making factory as quickly as possible, sending up a large number of "water sprouts."
 These new shoots can develop up to 6 metres (about 20 feet) in just one year for some species.
 As a direct consequence of this, trees will regrow very quickly, and their rate of expansion won't begin to slow until they are roughly the same size as before.
 It usually only takes a few years for anything like that to take place.

 Topping Does Not Make Trees Safer

-The new growth that rapidly ascends from latent buds just below each cut is only anchored in the outermost layers of the parent branch.
-These weak attachments will never have the structural integrity of the original branch and can break off easily, even years later, when they are enormous and heavy due to the fact that they will never achieve it.
+The new growth that quickly emerges from dormant buds just below each cut is only firmly rooted in the most superficial layers of the parent branch.
+These feeble attachments will never have the structural integrity of the original branch and can easily break off, even many years later when they are enormous and heavy due to the fact that they will never achieve it.

 When proper pruning cuts are done, healthy trees are genetically designed to repair the wound.
-These cuts should be made just beyond a branch collar at the branch’s point of attachment), healthy trees are genetically equipped to close the wound.
-Improper cuts from stubs or topping don’t heal as readily and may not be able to close.
-The exposed wood leads to deterioration, ports of entrance, and pathways that allow creatures that cause damage, such as pests, illnesses, and destructive organisms to move into and through the branches.
+These cuts should be made just beyond a branch collar at the place where the branch attaches to the trunk.
+Incorrect cuts made from stubs or tops do not heal as quickly and in some cases may never be able to close.
+The exposed wood leads to deterioration, ports of entrance, and pathways that allow creatures that cause damage, such as pests, illnesses, and destructive organisms, to migrate into and through the branches.